 We are Challengers.
 We are Contrarian.
 We are Curious.

 You may not see what we see.
 You may not like what we find.
-Indeed, you may not initially agree with our recommendations but our curiosity will deliver a frank and honest assessment of business performance and what needs to be done.
+Indeed, you may not initially agree with our opinions or recommendations but our curiosity will deliver a frank and honest assessment of business performance and what needs to be done.

 The usual range of reactions we get when delivering an intial economic profit-based assessment to Chief Executives, Boards of Directors and major shareholders show certain parallels to the stages of grief described by the Kubler-Ross model – Denial, Anger, Bargaining, Depression, Acceptance.